-Netherlands Antilles dissolved.
-Aruba, Curacao, St Maarten become nations in Netherlands Kingdom.
+The Netherlands Antilles is dissolved and Aruba, Curacao, St Maarten become nations within the Kingdom of the Netherlands.
 Bonaire, St Eustatius and Saba, became autonomous special municipalities of the Netherlands.

-2011 June - Populist politician Geert Wilders is acquitted of all charges in a hate speech trial in Amsterdam.
-Judges find his comments comparing Islam to Nazism might be offensive but fall within the scope of protected speech.
+2011 June - Populist politician Geert Wilders is acquitted of charges that comments comparing Islam to Nazism constitute hate speech.

 2011 July - A court rules the Dutch state responsible for the deaths of three Bosnian Muslims in the 1995 Srebrenica massacre.

-2012 April - Prime Minister Mark Rutte tenders the resignation of his cabinet after the right-wing Freedom Party refuses to support an austerity budget.
+2012 April - Prime Minister Mark Rutte resigns after the right-wing Freedom Party refuses to support an austerity budget.

-A court upholds a draft law to ban foreign tourists from entering cafes that sell cannabis in the south of country.
-The law, intended to stop dealers' buying drugs to resell abroad illegally, is to be applied nationwide from January 2013.
+A court upholds a draft law banning foreign tourists from entering cafes that sell cannabis in the three southernmost provinces.

 2012 November - Liberals and Labour form a coalition headed by Mark Rutte.
-The new government warns the Dutch that tough austerity measures will be needed.
+The new government warns that tough austerity measures will be needed.

 2013 April - Willem-Alexander becomes king.